AshleyPikachu/io.github.simple64.simple64.vru/README.md

 # Other Notes
 1. You can change the applications name and icon with your distro's built in menu editor or plenty other options like these.
-2. This was built with flatpak builder flatpak
+2. This was built with flatpak builder flatpak.
+3. I recommend using a program like [cartridges](https://github.com/kra-mo/cartridges) to organize your games.

 Menu Editors
 * Menu Editor (KDE Plasma)